miguelmota/ethereum-development-with-go-book/en/GLOSSARY.md

 are sets of formal rules describing how to transmit or exchange data, especially across a network.

+## Rinkeby

+A testnet on the Ethereum blockchain.

 # scrypt

 is an alternative proof of work system to SHA-256, designed to be particularly friendly to CPU and GPU miners, while offering little advantage to ASIC miners.